timescale/pgai/DEVELOPMENT.md

          ```
          You are logged in as root.

-      2. Install the extension
+      2. Build and Install the extension

          ```bash
+         make build
          make install
          ```

       3. Run the unit tests

+         First run the test-server in a second shell
          ```bash
+         make test-server
+         ```
+         Then, run the tests in the first shell
+         ```bash
          make test
          ```

-      4. Clean build artifacts
+      5. Clean build artifacts

          ```bash
          make clean
          ```

-      5. Uninstall the extension
+      6. Uninstall the extension

          ```bash
          make uninstall